markusfinell/markusfinell.github.io/_posts/2023-10-16-how-to-build-block-themes-with-wordpress-create-block.md

 add_action('init', 'my_block_theme_register_blocks');
 ```

 If you are using a `view.js` script in a block.
-Make sure to set the `viewScript` property in `block.json` to: `["file:./view.js", "my-block-theme-my-block-view"]`.
+Make sure to set the `viewScript` property in `block.json` to: `["file:./view.js", "my-block-theme-my-block-view-script"]`.
 This will make sure the script is loaded correctly.

 I am not going to tell you how to structure your CSS and JS.
 But here is a version of what I usually do: